vader130012/pl1/README.md

 8. Under `Source: Branch`, select `Main`.
 Leave the other settings as Root
 9. Click `Save` to commit this.

-Now your repository will be accessible under GitHub Pages (an HTML Web Server) at `https://[username].github.io/pl1` where `[username]` is your GitHub account username and the repository name is `pl1`.
-Note you must type this manually into the URL above, or better yet, modify the ReadMe.md to change [username] to be your actual username!
+Now your repository will be accessible under GitHub Pages (an HTML Web Server) at https://vader130012.github.io/pl1/
 ## Activities to complete

 In this repository you will need to create content in this repository from the following activities: